Loading...

 Nine is divided into groups of three.

-And those stem sentences are going to be really useful helping us to think about our division as our whole number, our dividend, divided into groups of, there's our divisor.
+There are three groups and those stem sentences are going to be really useful helping us to think about our division as our whole number, our dividend divided into groups of, there's our divisors.

-And then our answer, our quotient, is the number of groups we make.
+And then our answer, our quotient is the number of groups we make.

-And as Sofia says, "I made three groups."
-She says, "I could represent this as a bar model."
 Can you picture what that's going to look like?
 There we go.

-So nine is divided into groups of three, and there are three groups.
+So nine is divided into groups of three.

 Sofia groups her nine counters in a different way.

 Can you see what she's done this time?
-She says, "This time, I made some other equal groups, but I had some counters left over."
-She has got one left over, hasn't she?
-The leftover counters are called a remainder.
+She says this time I made some other equal groups, but I had some counters left over.

-So when we've made our equal groups and we've got some left over, that is our remainder.
+So when we've made our equal groups and we've got some leftover, that is our remainder.

 So let's complete the stem sentences to help us write the equation that describes her groups this time.

-But this time our sentence says, "There are (hums) groups and a remainder of (hums)."
 So what groups can you see that Sofia has divided her counters into?
 And how many counters did she start with?
-Well, she started with nine counters again, didn't she?
-Nine is divided into groups of.
+Well she started with nine counters again, didn't she?
+Nine is divided into groups of what groups can you see there?
+It's two, isn't it?
+So nine is divided into groups of two.

 How many groups can you see?
 I can see one, two, three, four groups of two.